0xPranjl/ucpiNetwork/deployment/azure/secret-node-azure-template/Usage.md

 ## General info

-This folder contains templates which are used to create an Azure marketplace offering of a 1-click secret node.
+This folder contains templates which are used to create an Azure marketplace offering of a 1-click ucpi node.
 Possibly in the future we will add more complex architectures, but at the moment it is just a single node.

 To make things 1-clicky and simple the node setup and registration is performed automatically, with all you need to do is configure the parameters of your node.